cam-inc/pde.js/packages/core/README.md

 ## About PDEJS

 PDEJS is inspired by Preact's reconciler implements.
-We make the implements working standalone for making plugins of Editor.js through declarative ui programming.
+We made the implements working standalone for constucting plugins of Editor.js through declarative ui programming.

-### Why using Preact
+### Why using Preact's reconciler

 We first tried to incorporate React philosophy into the data management in the Editor.js block.
 React is a UI library includes a simple architecture concerned with the View of MVC model.